TheOdinProject/curriculum/html_css/grid_layout.md

 ### Assignment
-List of up to 3 reading resources that cover the learning outcomes
 - Complete [CSS Grid Garden](www.cssgridgarden.com).
 An awesome resource for learning the basics of css grid through 28 levels.
 - Check out the videos at [Grid by Example](https://gridbyexample.com/video).
 They are nice and short and cover all the major areas of CSS Grid.
 - Wes Bos has a [CSS Grid course](https://cssgrid.io/) which is goes really in depth on the subject